 Patches of dense vegetation (Juncus, Eleocharis, bunchgrasses) - Patches of vegetation in which one or several species have significantly higher vegetative cover in comparison with the remainder of the pool.
 These patches should be visually distinguishable.
+This patch type should be located within pools or swales, not in the upland portion of the AA.

 Soil cracks.
 Repeated wetting and drying of fine grain soil that typifies some wetlands can cause the soil to crack and form deep fissures that increase the mobility of heavy metals, promote oxidation and subsidence, while also providing habitat for amphibians and macroinvertebrates.
 Cracks must be a minimum of 1 inch deep to qualify.
+This patch type should be located within pools or swales, not in the upland portion of the AA.